tkrajina/ftmpl/README.md

 ## Placeholders

-Placeholders are expressions to be executed and shown when calling the template.
+Placeholders are expressions to be executed and written when calling the template.
 Since ftmpl is a typesafe templating it needs to know of which type is the expression, and based on that to properly format it:

 Use: